vmware/container-service-extension/docs/cse3_0/CSE_UI_PLUGIN.md

 ## Access Control

-Tenant users themselves do not have the authority to register/unregister the plugin.
-They can only use the plugin once access to it has been granted by Service Provider.
-Service Provider has the authority to enable or disable and manage access control to the UI Plugin.
+Tenant users cannot register/unregister Kubernetes Clusters UI Plugin, and they can only use the plugin once access has been granted by Service Provider.
+Service Providers can enable/disable Kubernetes Clusters UI Plugin as well as manage access contorl to the plugin.

 ## Enable/Disable plugin

-From `Customize Portal`, choose the plugin to be enabled/disabled, then click on `ENABLE` or `DISABLE` button.
-Once the plugin has been disabled and the page has been refreshed, the plugin should be inaccessible from both provider and tenant view.
+On `Customize Portal` page, select `Container UI Plugin`, and click on the `ENABLE` or `DISABLE` button.
+Disabling the plugin will make the plugin inaccessible for both providers and tenants

 ## Access control for tenants

-From `Customize Portal`, choose the plugin, click on `PUBLISH` button.
-Then in the wizard, customize the scope to publish.
-To remove plugin access from certain tenants, just un-select them from the scope and then publish.
+On `Customize Portal` page, select `Container UI Plugin`, and click on the `PUBLISH` button. .
+In the wizard, customize the scope to publish to.
+To remove plugin access from specific tenants, un-select them from the scope and click publish.

 ---